SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 # Project Alpha 5.2 V1
+This template is the result of years of study and development.
+I refer to it as a boiler-plate project for large scale develpment.
+This would be a starting point for a commerical project -- but it is by no means a beginner's project.
+You must have a solid undertanding of everything like: C/C++ programming, the multi-task (threading) model, freeRTOS concepts, CMake, and Esp component architecture.

-This is a starter project for a dual core Esp32 microcontroller running FreeRTOS.
-The hardware is equivalent to a DevKitM or DevKitC running an Esp32S3 N16R8, but this project should be portable to other dual and single core Esp32 processors with minor changes.
-For example, you may need to size down the partition table as this project is set up for large scale development.
+This project supports SMP with a dual core Esp32 microcontroller running FreeRTOS.
+The hardware is equivalent to a DevKitC running an Esp32S3 N16R8, but this project should be portable to other dual and single core Esp32 processors with minor changes.
+For example, you may need to size down the partition table as this project is a foundation for IOT cloud (like OTA) services.

 **Alpha** refers to the hardware for which this project will run on.
 **5.2** refers to the version of ESP-IDF for which this project is built with.
 **V1** refers to the number of features in this sample project.
 As feature count increases, this number will increase.

 **Hardware Supported:**
-* Esp32s3 DevKitC / DevKitM
+* Esp32s3 DevKitC
-* Esp32 DevKitC / DevKitM
 ![DevKitC](./docs/images/DevKitC.jpg)

 **V1 Features:**